The ancient theatre of Epidaurus is a popular day trip from Athens. Here is some information about this spectacular

 Several other buildings, sanctuaries and statues existed in the area.
 Apart from Apollo’s temple, there was also one dedicated to the goddess Artemis.
 There were the magnificent Propylaia, the baths, the priest’s residences etc.

-In line with other ancient complexes, Ancient Epidaurus was abandoned after 426 AD, when Theodosius II banned the ancient cults.
+In line with other ancient complexes, Ancient Epidaurus was abandoned after 426 AD, when Theodosius II banned the non-Christian cults.
 It was rediscovered and first excavated towards the late 18th century.

 The museum in Ancient Epidaurus

 If you have been to other museums in Athens or Greece, you may find the museum of Ancient Epidaurus a little old-fashioned.
 You are right, as the museum was built in the beginning of the 20th century.

 The exhibits in the museum range from the Archaic period to the Roman era.
 Visitors can see various ancient medicinal tools such as scalpels, proving the advanced medical knowledge of the Ancient Greeks.
-There are also statues, sculptures, figurines and ruins of the ancient buildings.
+There are also statues, sculptures, figurines and ruins of several buildings.

-What we found extremely interesting were the ancient inscriptions, indicating the healing powers of Asklepios.
+What I found extremely interesting were the ancient inscriptions, indicating the healing powers of Asklepios.
 Additionally, you can learn more about therapeutical practices, remedies and popular diets of the time.

 For example, to eliminate digestive issues, a diet of cheese, bread, milk, honey and celery was recommended, alongside moderate exercise.
 Who would have thought!